Sewage Cleanup Cost: How Much Does Cleaning Up Sewage Cost

 The Steps to Professional Sewage Cleanup and Removal Services

 We offer a free assessment and free estimate so we can provide a clear of the cost for sewage cleanup in your situation.
 While there is no obligation to hire us, we will start work immediately if you want to proceed.

 Sewage and Water Removal

 The first part of the process is the removal of water and sewage.
-We pump out the sewage and water to limit the extent of the damage and decrease potential health risks due to contamination.
+We pump out the sewage and water to limit the extent of the damage.
+This also decreases the potential health risks due to contamination as well.

 Removal and Disposal

 Once all the sewage and water have been removed, we will begin to remove items that cannot be salvaged.
 Paper products and other porous goods that have been exposed to sewage will need to be thrown away.
 Walls can be saved if they aren’t saturated with sewage.
 Unfortunately, they will need to be removed and replaced if they absorbed sewage.